RCdiy/OpenTXLua/TELEMETRY/mAhRmn/ReadMe.md

 # Download Instructions

 ## .Lua Files
-* Right click on the file
+* Click on the file
+  * On the next page right click on Raw
   * Save As/Download Linked File
 * **After download ensure it has a .lua extension**
   * if it is .txt or .lua.txt change it to .lua